SAHAANA-SG/OCTANET_AUGUST_TASK_2/README.md

 You can modify the styles in `styles.css` to change the appearance of the to-do list.

 **##Images**
-Ensure that you have the images downloaded in your directory in the name that is mentioned in the code along with the mentioned exception
+Ensure that you have the images downloaded in your directory in the name that is mentioned in the code along with the mentioned extension